Internal Security Act (Singapore): Prohibition of political or quasi-military organizations

-The Minister is empowered to prohibit any uniform or dress to be worn in public by members or adherents of a political or quasi-military association involved in the activities mentioned in the previous paragraph, or any uniform or dress indicating an association with a political organization or with the promotion of a political object.
-Wearing such a uniform or dress in contravention of the Minister's order is an offence.
+The Minister is empowered to prohibit any clothing worn in public by members or adherents of a political or quasi-military association involved in such activities, or any clothing indicating an association with a political organisation or with the promotion of a political object.
+Wearing such clothing is considered an offence.
 In addition, if the Minister considers it to be in the national interest to do, he may prohibit the "manufacture, sale, use, wearing, display or possession of any flag, banner, badge, emblem, device, uniform or distinctive dress or any part thereof".
 Currently, the only emblem or device that is prohibited is one "in the form of a 5-pointed red star or a hammer and sickle in circumstances which raise a reasonable presumption that the emblem or device was intended or was likely to be used in a manner prejudicial to the interests of Singapore or to promote or foster a purpose prejudicial to or incompatible with peace, welfare or good order in Singapore".

-It is a crime for a person to be present at or to attend any meeting or assembly organized for the participants to train or drill themselves or to be trained or drilled "in the use of arms ... or for the purpose of practising military exercises, movements or evolutions".
-It is also a crime to train or drill other people in these manners or to take part in the control or management of an association whose members are so trained.
-The prohibition does not apply to members of the Singapore Armed Forces, the police, a legally constituted volunteer or local force, a visiting force lawfully present in the country, or any organization or association exempted by the Minister.
+It is a crime to be present at or to attend any meeting or assembly that aims to train or drill participants "in the use of arms [...] or for the purpose of practising military exercises, movements or evolutions".
+It is also a crime to train or drill others in these manners or to take part in the control or management of an association whose members are so trained.
+The prohibition does not apply to members of the Singapore Armed Forces, the police, a legally constituted volunteer or local force, a visiting force lawfully present in the country, or any organisation or association exempted by the Minister.

 Preventive detention

 Chapter II of Part II of the ISA, which allows for preventive detention (also known as detention without trial), is the most conspicuous feature of the Act.
 It confers on the executive a discretionary power to arrest and detain without trial, when necessary, a person with a view to prevent "that person from acting in any manner prejudicial to the security of Singapore or any part thereof or to the maintenance of public order or essential services therein".
-For the purposes of this provision, essential services means services relating to water, electricity, public health, fire, prisons, post, telephony, telegraphy, radiocommunication (including broadcasting and television), ports, docks, harbours, public transport, and the bulk distribution of fuel and lubricants.
+For the purposes of this provision, essential services means services relating to water, electricity, public health, fire, prisons, post, telephony, telegraphy, radio communication (including broadcasting and television), ports, docks, harbours, public transport, and the bulk distribution of fuel and lubricants.
 Instead of detaining a person for the purposes mentioned above, the executive may impose other restrictions upon the person's liberty such as curfews, requiring the reporting of their movements, prohibiting the person from speaking at public meetings or taking part in political activities, and travelling beyond Singapore or any part of the country.